 -

-- An introduction to the design and implementation of very
+- An introduction to the design and implementation of very large scale

-basic information about integrated devices, circuits, digital
+integrated devices, circuits, digital subsystems, and system architecture,

-span the range of abstractions from the underlying physics to
+to enable the student to span the range of abstractions from the underlying

-layout language, techniques for the estimating delay times, and
+techniques for the estimating delay times, and use of a starting frame of

-chip sets and conveying them thru implementation.
-The course
+layout artifacts for organizing multi-project chip sets and conveying them

-also examines the effects of scaling down the dimensions of devices
+thru implementation.
+The course also examines the effects of scaling down

-and systems, as will occur with future improvements in fabrication
+the dimensions of devices and systems, as will occur with future

 -

-- After developing this overall context, the course examines
+- After developing this overall context, the course examines the

-the interdependance of integrated system architecture, design
+interdependance of integrated system architecture, design methodology, and

-methodology, and the procedures used for patterning, fabrication,
+the procedures used for patterning, fabrication, and testing.
+Techniques for

-the time involved in integrated system design and implementation
+simplifying, systematizing, and reducing the time involved in integrated

-will be discussed.
+system design and implementation will be discussed.

 -

-- The subject matter will be reinforced by actual experience
+- The subject matter will be reinforced by actual experience in LSI design:

-of digital subsystem projects containing on the order of several
+projects containing on the order of several hundred to perhaps several

-used as the technology for course examples and projects.
-Selected
+thousand transistors.
+NMOS will be used as the technology for course

-student projects will be organized into a multi-project chip
+examples and projects.
+Selected student projects will be organized into a

-set to be implemented by commercial mask and fab firms.
+multi-project chip set to be implemented by commercial mask and fab firms.

 -